byu-cpe/ComputingBootCamp/website/faculty/WorkingNotes.md

     - Should keep but could be in a later section or different document?
     - How about the first section being a vanilla Vivado tutorial from 220?
 We could just point to it, or we could copy over the relevant stuff, or we could ...
         - I note that the 220 one it has both GUI and Tcl ways of doing a couple of things.
+    - Jeff: Yeah this is more specifically about creating a bare-bones Vivado project for SoC/software designs.
+Should probably be renamed.

 ## Tcl and Vivado - SELF_PACED, UPDATE, MORE_SPECIFIC_ACTIVITIES, BRENT
 - I wrote this and am happy to take first cut at updating it